YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 - Responsibilities of students, faculty, and administrators
 - Appeals processes

-All users of the Absence Request system should familiarize themselves with this policy to ensure proper implementation and adherence.
+All users of the Absence Reporting system should familiarize themselves with this policy to ensure proper implementation and adherence.

 ---

-*This user guide was created for the Moodle Absence Request Plugin developed by UIT Innovation © 2025.*
+*This user guide was created for the Moodle Absence Reporting Plugin developed by UIT Innovation © 2025.*